Advanced Certificate Language and Communication Impairment in Children

 Applications received after 31st July may be considered if there are places still available.
 However, it is important to apply in good time for the course, as full access to the University computer network and online learning resources needs to be arranged for the start of the academic year.

-Please note that this programme will only run if minimum intake levels are achieved by the deadline each year.
+Please note that this course will only run if minimum intake levels are achieved by the deadline each year.

 For more information contact